Chencun railway station

-Chencun railway station (陈村站 (陳村站, Chéncūn Zhàn)) is a railway station in Shunde District, Guangdong, China.
+Chencun railway station (陈村站 (Chéncūn Zhàn)) is an underground railway station in Shunde District, Guangdong, China.
 The station opened on 26 May 2024, and is operated by Guangdong Intercity Railway Operation Co., Ltd.

 Features

 This station is a two side-platformed station with one underpass floor.
 The station is divided into north and south sections by tracks, and the platforms are directly connected to their respective concourses.
 In addition, the design of the station ceiling incorporates elements of flower petals and lion skirts.